The Plantagenet Kings

 War Cruel and Sharp by Clifford J. Rogers.
 English strategy under Edward III, 1327-1360.

 Edward III's Round Table at Windsor: The House of the Round Table and the Windsor Festival of 1344 edited by Julian Munby and Richard Barber.
-In 1344, King Edward III ordered the construction of a 'House of the Round Table' to show off his power and rally support for his military adventures.
+In 1344, King Edward III ordered the construction of a 'House of the Round Table' to show off his power.

 St George's Chapel, Windsor, in the Fourteenth Century edited by Nigel Saul.
-Essays examine the early history of the Chapel, its role in the history of the Order of the Garter, and the building campaign started by Edward III which made Windsor the grandest royal residence of its day.
+Essays examine the early history of the Chapel, its role in the history of the Order of the Garter, and the building campaign started by Edward III.

 Fiction & Drama About Edward III